-Policy Status as of July 1, 2024 Summary Consolidation Assessment & Authorization \otimes Does not require healthcare providers to notify the state of consolidation transactions. \bigotimes Does not have authority to approve, set conditions, or disapprove consolidation transactions. \otimes Does not include consumer affordability or price growth in review criteria or approval conditions.
-Balance Bill Protections Prohibits balance billing for out-of-network ground ambulance services.
-Florida prohibits balance billing for ground ambulance services when patients are enrolled in an HMO plan.
-The state legislature introduced two bills (HB639 and SB568) in 2024 which would have extended \otimes Does not prohibit balance billing for out-of-network services at specific facilities not included in the NSA. these protections to a additional insured residents, but both bills died in committee.
-Facility Fee Limits \otimes Does not prohibit facility fees for specified procedures and/or care settings. \otimes Does not have codified protections against out-of-pocket costs from facility fees. \otimes Does not require hospitals to report facility fee data.
-Anti- Competitive Contract Provisions \otimes No law restricting Most Favored Nation contract provisions.
-Florida generally allows noncompete clauses in employment contracts, but limits the scope and enforceability of noncompete agreements affecting a physician if they practice a medical specialty in a \otimes No law restricting all-or-nothing contract provisions. county where one entity employs or contracts with, either directly or through related or affiliated entities, all physicians who practice that specialty in that county. \otimes No law restricting anti-tiering or anti-steering contract provisions.
-0 Non-competes for physicians limited by statute.
+Policy Status as of July 1, 2024 Summary Consolidation Assessment & Authorization Requires certain healthcare providers to notify the state of consolidation transactions.
+Has authority to approve, set conditions, or disapprove Hawaii's State Health Planning and Development Agency has authority to approve, set conditions for, or disapprove acquisitions of hospitals, including criteria related to access to affordable care.
+The state also requires notice to the Attorney general of acquisitions of hospitals, but the AG does not have consolidation transactions. approval authority unless the transaction is not in the public interest.
+Includes consumer affordability and/or price growth in review criteria or approval conditions.
+Balance Bill Protections \otimes Does not prohibit balance billing for out-of-network ground ambulance services. \otimes Does not prohibit balance billing for out-of-network services at specific facilities not included in the NSA.
+Does not prohibit facility fees for specified procedures \otimes and/or care settings.
+Facility Fee Limits \bigotimes Does not have codified protections against out-of-pocket costs from facility fees. \otimes Does not require hospitals to report facility fee data.
+Anti- Competitive Contract Provisions \otimes No law restricting Most Favored Nation contract provisions. \otimes No law restricting all-or-nothing contract provisions. \otimes No law restricting anti-tiering or anti-steering contract provisions. \otimes No statutes limiting physician non-compete contract provisions.